Who We Are

 5 desert-island books: Pride & Prejudice by Jane Austen, Welcome to the Monkey House by Kurt Vonnegut, anything by Markus Zusak, The Translation of Dr. Apelles by David Treuer, and Frankenstein—shoutout to Mary Shelley for inventing science fiction!

 What you’re listening to now: Anything and everything The Killers have ever done or been associated with.
+Also, 50’s crooner tunes and a highly curated Dad Rock playlist of 600+ songs.

 What would your last meal be?
 A soft pretzel from the mall and a bowl of pork ramen from Ramen Tatsunoya.

-5 Questions for Justin
+5 Questions for Katelyn

 5 Questions for Amy